 Step 3: Collect the Necessary Documents

-Next, you should begin to prepare for probate.
-“Probate” is a legal term which refers to the process of dividing up an individual’s assets after their death.
+“Probate” is a legal term that refers to the process of dividing up an individual’s assets after their death.

 Death Certificate – In most cases, the funeral home you’re working with can get death certificates on your behalf.